abelardojarab/emacs-config/.emacs.d/projectile/README.md

 concept of a project is pretty basic - just a folder containing special file.
 Currently `git`, `mercurial`, `darcs` and `bazaar` repos are considered projects by default.
-So are `lein`, `maven`, `sbt`, `rebar` and `bundler` projects.
+So are `lein`, `maven`, `sbt`, `scons`, `rebar` and `bundler` projects.
 If you want to mark a folder manually as a project just create an empty `.projectile` file in it.
 Some of Projectile's features:

 * jump to a file in project
 * jump to a directory in project
 * jump to a file in a directory
 * jump to a project buffer
 * jump to a test in project
+* toggle between files with same names but different extensions (i.e. .h <-> .cpp)
 * toggle between code and its test
 * jump to recently visited files in the project
 * switch between projects you have worked on